yoavniran/smocker/README.md

 If the mock module's path is at: _<project_root>/test/resources/dynamic.image/get.js_ and assuming that the module that required smocker is at: _<project_root>/test/app.js_ then the image file(s) should be stored at: _<project_root>/test/files/_

+In case the URL of the binary file you wish to mock is using a file name for example: __http://myserver.com/images/dynamic.jpg__ then you should place the mock resource module at: _<project_root>/test/resources/images/dynamic..jpg_ - the double dot  ("..") allows Smocker to turn the mocked URL into a single dot at run time instead of switching the single dot into the separator character ("/").

 <a id="changelog">
 ## Change Log